rosiezhang1995/rosiezhang1995/README.md

 ## 👋 Hi, I'm Yu (Rosie) Zhang

-I'm a second-year **IT student** at the **University of South Australia**, majoring in **Software Development**.
+I'm an **IT student** at the **University of South Australia**, majoring in **Software Development**.
 I'm passionate about building full-stack applications, managing data, and improving backend systems.

 ---